colinbraun/fem-3d-solver/README.md

 Each of these sections will be addressed next.

-## Mesh Loading and Data Structuring
+### Mesh Loading and Data Structuring
-To understand this section best, you should probably have a .inp file to look at as an example, as well as Coreform Cubit pulled up.
+To understand this section best, you should probably have a .inp file to look at as an example, as well as Cubit pulled up.
 It is assumed we are working with tetrahedrons.

 For a 3D mesh of tetrahedrons created in Cubit and exported to a .inp file, Cubit will create a section in the file containing the locations of each node, assigning each a unique number to identify them (essentially a global node number).
 This section is labeled "ALLNODES" in the .inp file (not sure if you can change this or not).
 This section will looks something like this in the .ipn file: